yamaspec/advanced-angular-forms/README.md

 You could add --watch to build the library with custom components (if you don't want to run it in watch-mode then remove --watch)

--npm run start - starts the forms-playground project;
+npm run start - starts the forms-playground project;

 ## Development server